itlab-vision/dl-benchmark/README.md

        --project_folder /tmp/openvino-dl-benchmark/
     ```

-   After this stage, there is a Docker container at each computer.
+   After this stage, there is a docker container at each computer.

 1. It is required to copy the datasets for inference using the following command: